SchrodingerZhu/area-exam-survey/writing/main.typ

 = Inplace Update in Functional Programming: An Early Story <early-story>

-Unique properties including referential transparency has been attracting people from various communities to introduce functional languages into their research and production environments.
+Unique properties including referential transparency has been attracting people from various communities to introduce functional programming into their research and production environments.
 As such, a primary challenge is to workaround the performance issues implied by immutability.
 In this chapter we focus on summarizing different approaches to tackle the so called "Aggregate Update Problem" (also known as "Large Object Problem") in functional programming environments.

 == What is the "Aggregate Update Problem"?